NMC-CRS/semantic-segmentation-of-historical-terraces-on-public-lands/README.md

 At that point, the script calls its `train_model` functions, which loads the training tiles, pre-processes them by combining the 3 visualizations into a 3-band tile and using augmentations of it and its associated mask.
 It compares its predictions to the actual masks to compute the loss, and goes back through its parameters to update their weights in order to diminish that loss.
 It then loads the validation tiles and pre-processes them (no augmentation for validation tiles, however) and runs them through the model to compute validation metrics.
 The `train_model` function does this loop for as many epochs as provided by the user.

 Finally, the script calls its `test_model` function, which runs the testing dataset through the trained model and computes metrics from it.
 If the user has decided to save the weights of that model, this is done after that step.
+The weights file is saved in the **CNN_output/Model_weights** folder.

 #### Metrics calculated
 In these scripts, we calculate the same metrics for training, validation, and testing datasets: